-1-Sentence-Summary: Stillness Is The Key gives you the tools to harness the power of slowing down your body and mind for less distractions, better self-control, and above all, a happier and more peaceful life.
+1-Sentence-Summary: Stillness Is The Key will show you how to harness the power of slowing down your body and mind for less distractions, better self-control, and, above all, a happier and more peaceful life.

 Read in: 4 minutes

 Favorite quote from the author:

 Last night, I watched Star Trek: Into Darkness.
 I felt anxious about halfway through as the events just kept getting worse for the main characters.
 I wondered why, after almost being killed, losing his father figure, and his closest friends second-guessing him, Captain Kirk just kept punching forward with action.

 What might have happened if, instead of fighting, the characters decided to take a little break to think?
 The movie might not have been as dramatic, but I’m sure their lives would have been a lot easier!

 This kind of power, the power to pause, slow down, and collect yourself, is what Ryan Holiday’s book Stillness Is the Key will teach you.
 Admit it, even imagining letting go of your stresses feels like a relief already, doesn’t it?
 Well, there’s a lot more stillness can do for you.

 Here are the 3 most helpful lessons on the power of taking things easier:

 - No matter what kind of crisis you might be in, slowing down will make it a bit easier to get through it.